nicoder/hoverbear.github.io/_posts/2014-08-04-Backchannel-Keycloak-Requests.md

     session))
 ```

-`back-channel-handler`, which is bound to the `/backchannel` route.
+`back-channel-handler`, which is bound to the `/backchannel` route, responds to the request with information regarding the users resource access, as well as the data sent from the provider.

 ```clojure
 (defn back-channel-handler